surajsbharadwaj/terraform-ibm-powervs/README.md

 `terraform apply -var-file=./input.tfvars`

-To destroy the VPC and all related resources
+To destroy the PowerVS and all related resources

 `terraform destroy -var-file=./input.tfvars`